luminus-framework/luminus/resources/public/md/guestbook.md

 The application will demonstrate the basics of HTML templating, database access, and project architecture.

+If you don't have a preferred Clojure editor already, then it's recommended that you use [Light Table](http://www.lighttable.com/) to follow along with this tutorial.

 ### Installing Leiningen

 You need to have [Leiningen](http://leiningen.org/) installed in